stuartZhang/vue-pretty-logger/README.md

 <span id="introduce"></span>
 ### What is Vue pretty logger loader ?
-`vue-pretty-logger` is a loader for webpack, you can use it  in your .vue file
+`vue-pretty-logger-stzhang` is a loader for webpack, you can use it  in your .vue file

 ``` vue
 <template>